-Pass Merit Distir nction Learning aim A: Explore the environment in which an entrepreneur operates A.P1 Explain how the features of the environment have affected a specific entrepreneur.
+Pass Merit Distin nction Learning aim A: Explore the environment in which an entrepreneur operates A.P1 Explain how the features of the environment have affected a specific entrepreneur.
 A.P2 Explain how stakeholders have influenced a specific entrepreneur's decisions.
 A.M1 Analyse how the impact of the environment and the influence of stakeholders have affected the decisions of a specific entrepreneur.
-A.D1 Evaluate how the risks Learning aim B: Investigate how intrapreneurship can be developed and promoted within an enterprise B.P3 Explain how the management and leadership styles used in a specific enterprise have helped in the development of intrapreneurship.
+A.D1 Learning aim B: Investigate developed and promoted wit Evaluate how the risks faced by a specific entrepreneur have B.P3 Explain how the management and leadership styles used in a specific enterprise have helped in the development of intrapreneurship.
 B.P4 Explain how the organisational approach adopted by a specific enterprise has helped in the development of intrapreneurship.
 B.M2 Analyse how team structures and management/leadership styles have promoted intrapreneurship in a specific enterprise.
-B.D2 impacted the operation and performance of the enterprise.
+B.D2 C.D3 impacted the operation and performance of the enterprise.
 Evaluate the impact the organisational approach and leadership styles in a specific enterprise have had on the development of intrapreneurship.
-Evaluate the Learning aim C: Examine the ways in which an intrapreneur can contribute to the success of an enterprise effectiveness of promoting an intrapreneurial culture in a specific enterprise. c.P5 Explain how a specific enterprise has improved its processes by using an intrapreneurial approach. c.P6 Explain how the qualities and skills of an intrapreneur have contributed to the success of a specific enterprise.
+Evaluate the Learning aim C: Examine the e ways in which an effectiveness of promoting an intrapreneur can contribute to the success of an enterprise intrapreneurial culture in a specific enterprise.
+C.P5 Explain how a specific enterprise has improved its processes by using an intrapreneurial approach.
+C.P6 Explain how the qualities and skills of an intrapreneur have contributed to the success of a specific enterprise.
 C.M3 Analyse how important adopting an intrapreneurial approach has been to a specific enterprise.